Senators, White House in crunch time on infrastructure deal

 ———

-Associated Press writers Alan Fram and Josh Boak contributed to this report.
+Associated Press writers Alan Fram and Josh Boak in Washington and Tali Arbel in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.